Bachelor’s Degrees and Certificates

 OFFICIAL TRANSCRIPTS / BASIS OF ADMISSION

-You must request official transcripts to be sent directly to Cambridge College in a sealed, unopened envelope.
+You must request official transcripts to be sent directly to Cambridge College.

 Cambridge College requires at least one of the following: